Q: What are symptoms of COVID-19?

 - Refrain from non-essential travel.

 - Report if you have traveled to any high-risk coronavirus areas, have had family members who have done so, and/or who have been in proximity to anyone suspected of having or confirmed with the virus within the last 14 days—Please consult your supervisor and Human Resources prior to returning to work.
-You may be required to self-isolate.
+You may be required to quarantine.

 - Educate yourself.